10 reasons why Prince2 is not even close to ‘best practice’

 - There is a stated underlying assumption throughout the method that ‘once underway‘, projects ‘go according to plan‘ (6).
 Anyone who has been remotely close to the world of projects knows nothing could be further from the truth.
 Why is this important?
 It leads to the method making major mistakes around responsibilities (project boards-v-project managers) and processes (management by exception) if your aim really is best practice.

 - Management-by-exception – Prince2 says the project manager must report an exception to the project board when they expect the project to exceed an agreed tolerance.
 In principle, this sounds potentially OK.
 In practice it does two very unproductive things: a) project managers are being given the wrong message (project success is not their responsibility, they are just there to report to the project board), and b) management by exception is fine for steady state operations, (where the idea of tolerance comes from) but is very dangerous on projects.
 Methods such as Agile require daily conversations involving the whole team around impediments to making progress.
 They don’t wait until your project is already out of tolerance (i.e. out of control !) before they initiate such discussions via a monthly or quarterly project board meeting.
-Furthermore, Prince2 processes for managing significant issues typically achieve very slow decision-making at times when the opposite is required, and in practice (not theory) result in delayed (or even suppressed) disclosure of bad news.
+By then, it is too late too often to mitigate the impacts of the issue as project managers wait for the response to their Exception report.
+Prince2 processes for managing significant issues typically achieve very slow decision-making at times when the opposite is required, and in practice (not theory) also result in delayed (or even suppressed) disclosure of bad news.
 Effective project managers recognise quickly when there is a need to re-prioritise within the goals of the project and do so without delay.
-They do not have to wait for the cycle times involved in most (real-world) project board meetings.
+They do not have to wait for the long cycle times involved in most (real-world) project board meetings.

 - P’2 is more a method to initiate projects – not to manage or deliver them.
 It does not address (as demonstrated by the APM’s PMQ for Qualified Prince2 Practitioners ( 7 )) many fundamental PM disciplines; such as defining requirements and developing solutions, how to measure progress on a project, how to manage performance in relation to progress, schedule and especially budget (5).
 It just requires project managers to highlight issues to others for resolution or decision making!
 Sound like a quick process?
 Sound like it will be successful?
 Sound like it encourages the type of behaviours and skills you want to see among professional project managers?